IncDocAdmin/docs/docs/eva/custom-agents/alert-task.md

 #### Displaying the Hold Template

-Upon receiving the hold template, the user interface in the AI for Work application:
+Upon receiving the hold template, the user interface in the (In) Business Productivity application:

 * Pauses the ongoing conversation.
 * Displays the hold template to the user, including the customized title and description.